 Based on the evaluation, the Complex Assessment Service of the Child with Disabilities also decides if the child should be enrolled in a school for children with special needs or in a state school, and at what grade.

 In Timișoara the same rules apply for beneficiaries of international protection as for Romanian citizens.
 In the case of a girl with disabilities, the case was referred to other NGOs and public authorities dealing with disabled minors.
 There were no problems regarding their integration, as the mother of the girl is employed as a personal assistant of the girl, and she is paid according to the law applicable to Romanian citizens.
 The only difficulties faced by the family are the language barrier and bureaucracy, the mother’s employment and the issue of the disability certificate.
 Without proper support and assistance in this process, the family of the girl would not have managed.
-No cases reported in 2019.
+No cases reported in 2019, nor in 2020.